duneroadrunner/SaferCPlusPlus/README.md

 ### TRefCountingNotNullPointer

-Same as TRefCountingPointer, but cannot be constructed to a null_ptr value.
+Same as TRefCountingPointer, but cannot be constructed to or assigned a null_ptr value.
+Because TRefCountingNotNullPointer controls the lifetime of it's target it should be always safe to assume that it points to a validly allocated object.

 ### TRefCountingFixedPointer